-He was 6’3”, handsome and strong.
+He stood taller than six feet, was handsome and strong.
 He exuded confidence.
 Women wanted him and men wanted to be him, but I will never forget the day my friend sat me down and said, “She beats me.”

 He then proceeded to show me the cigarette burns, the images of cuts and bruises and the marks all over his back from the day he was repeatedly hit with an extension cord.